IDinsight/ask-a-question/docs/blog/posts/urgency-detection.md

 Reminder that we [setup a proxy server](./move-to-litellm-proxy.md) to make it easy to switch between models.
 If you want to use a different model, you can host it and update the `LITELLM_MODEL_URGENCY_DETECT` environment variable to point to your model.

-Please reach out if this is something you are interested in.

 ## Doc references